Transforming patient care with immune-based diagnostics

 Infected individuals are often contagious prior to onset of clinical symptoms, and sometimes even in their absence.
 Currently, these contagious, yet asymptomatic, individuals are unidentifiable in real-time and can only be detected if symptoms manifest after they have already potentially infected others.
 Identification of pre-symptomatic and asymptomatic carriers may aid in reducing the spread of infection.
 This is of critical importance during times of an epidemic, allowing for regular screening and monitoring of health care workers and other high exposure risk individuals.
 A pre-symptomatic tool may be especially useful in a limited-resource healthcare setting to avoid unnecessary isolation and reduce in-hospital infections.

 Over the past years, MeMed and collaborators have performed extensive measurements of the human transcriptome in various disease states using state-of-the-art high throughput technologies, and identified novel RNA-based biomarkers including mRNAs, non-coding RNAs and small RNAs.
-A novel line of proprietary products that rely on the RNA immune response to infectious diseases and inflammatory disorders.
-This line of RNA based tests is suitable for the central lab but not the point-of-need.
+This line of proprietary products that rely on the RNA immune response to infectious diseases and inflammatory disorders is suitable for the central lab.